akimd/vcsn/doc/weightsets.rst

-The storage type (such as ``int``, ``bool``, ``float``, or more complex types) is mainly an implementation issue: it specifies how weights are stored on transitions and passed around between function.
+The storage type (such as ``int``, ``bool``, ``float``, or more complex types) is mainly an implementation issue: it specifies how weights are stored on transitions and passed around between functions.

 The storage type does **not** indicate how the weight should be interpreted.
 For instance an integer stored by ``int`` could be